COVID-19 Information

 SLAC Employees, Stanford Staff, and SU Graduate Students

 SLAC employees need to complete ESH Training Course 100-R , Stanford staff and students should do their appropriate SU required training.
-Do not come on site to SLAC if you test positive for COVID or are experiencing COVID-related symptoms; update Health Check and follow the actions provided.
+Do not come on site to SLAC if you test positive for COVID; update Health Check and follow the actions provided.
 SLAC personnel with a log-in should visit our internal COVID-19 Resource Center for additional information.

 Subcontractors